zzasdf/icefall-ssl/docs/source/contributing/how-to-create-a-recipe.rst

 ..
 HINT::

-  Please read :ref:`follow the code style` to adjust your code style.
+  Please read :ref:`follow the code style` to adjust your code sytle.

 ..
 CAUTION::